 Hilda was at a nightclub celebrating her friend’s birthday.
 While leaving the nightclub, she was pushed by another patron and fell over, landing on Claudia’s foot.
 Claudia and Hilda were then escorted out of the nightclub by the security guards.
 Once on the sidewalk, Claudia punched Hilda in the arm and a tussle followed.
 A crowd gathered and the tussle was shortly broken up by the nightclub’s security guards.

 Hilda made a complaint to the police, alleging that Claudia assaulted her.
-As part of their investigation, the police obtained the CCTV footage from the local council’s City Safe cameras.
+As part of its investigation, the police obtained the CCTV footage from the local council’s City Safe cameras.

 If the information is not exempt under schedule 3 of the RTI Act, you will have to consider the factors listed in schedule 4 to decide whether disclosing the information would, on balance, be contrary to the public interest.